Regulations for FCRA Background Check Criminal History Background Screening

-There are many people currently in distress over the Fair Credit Reporting Act (FCRA) 7 year’s criminal history regulations.
-There seems to be issues on both sides of the fence.
+There are many people currently in distress over FCRA background check compliance with the Fair Credit Reporting Act (FCRA) 7 year’s criminal history regulations.
+There seem to be issues on both sides of the fence.
 Both smaller and larger firms have had a recent history of committing infractions of the FCRA compliance regulations.

 In December of 2011, a woman filed suit against a consumer reporting agency for providing a background check that involved negative information from over seven years earlier than the date of the requested report.